Presentability and topoi in internal higher category theory: The language of -categories

-\item[The universe] The $\CatSS$-valued sheaf $\Over{\BB}{-}$ on $\BB$ gives rise to a large $\BB$-category $\Univ[\BB]$ that we refer to as the \emph{universe for $\BB$-groupoids}.
+By straightening the codomain fibration $\Fun(\Delta^1,\BB)\to\BB$, one obtains a functor $\Over{\BB}{-}\colon \BB^{\op}\to\CatSS$ that preserves small limits since $\BB$ is an $\infty$-topos~\cite[Proposition~6.1.3.9]{htt}.
+In other words, $\Over{\BB}{-}$ is a sheaf of (large) $\infty$-categories and therefore (by Remark~\ref{rem:BCategoriesSheavesSize}) determined by a large $\BB$-category $\Univ[\BB]$ that we refer to as the \emph{universe for $\BB$-groupoids}~\cite[\S~3.7]{MYoneda}.
 We will often omit the subscript if it is clear from the context.
-By definition, the objects of $\Univ$ in context $A\in\BB$ are in bijection with the $\Over{\BB}{A}$-groupoids.
-Moreover, the mapping $\Over{\BB}{A}$-groupoid between two such objects can be identified with the internal mapping object of the $\infty$-topos $\Over{\BB}{A}$.
-Also, the poset of full subcategories of the universe $\Univ$ (i.e.\ of \emph{subuniverses}) is canonically equivalent to the poset of \emph{local classes} of morphisms in $\BB$.
+By definition, we have equivalences $\Univ(A)\simeq\Over{\BB}{A}\simeq\Grpd(\Over{\BB}{A})$.
+In other words, the objects in $\Univ$ in context $A$ are precisely given by the $\Over{\BB}{A}$-groupoids, an observation which justifies its name.
+Moreover, we have: \begin{proposition}[{\cite[Proposition~4.4.11]{MWColimits}}] For every $A\in\BB$ and every two $\Over{\BB}{A}$-groupoids $\I{G}$, $\I{H}$, viewed as objects of $\Univ$ in context $A$, there is an equivalence